helix-foundation/currency/contracts/governance/monetary/README.md

 Arguments:
   - `_amount` (uint256) - amount of EcoX sender is attempting to deposit

-Transfers EcoX in the amount `_amount` from msg.sender to the EcoXLockup contract.
+Transfers EcoX in the amount `_amount` from msg.sender to the EcoXStaking contract.
 A checkpoint is written to increase totalSupply and the voting balance of msg.sender by `_amount` for the current block number.
 This also results in a Deposit event being emitted.